 - Virtually work over chat, phone, or video.

-- Self-employed individuals can go the do-it-yourself route by filing online.
+- Self-employed individuals may be able to go the do-it-yourself route and file small business taxes online.
 Using our intuitive, guided tax prep you get the best of both worlds.
 You can file on your own while also gaining the confidence that you’re accurately filing your taxes with unlimited live expert help.

 More small business tax filing guidance